MonoGame/MonoGame/Documentation/articles/getting_started/5_adding_basic_code.md

 );
 ```

-This change adds a few extra parameters to the spriteBatch.Draw call, but don't worry about that for now.
+This change adds a few extra parameters to the spriteBatch.Draw call, but do not worry about that for now.
 This new code sets the actual center (width / 2 and height / 2) of the image as its origin (drawing point).

 Now the image will get drawn to the center of the screen.